TERREMEMBER/znbase/docs/content/latest/faq/compatibility.md

 ### Features present in YCQL but not present in CQL

 1. Strongly-consistent reads and writes for a single row as an absolute guarantee.
-This is because YugabyteDB is a Consistent & Partition-tolerant (CP) database as opposed to Apache Cassandra which is an Available & Partition-tolerant (AP) databse.
-[Official Jepsen tests](https://blog.yugabyte.com/yugabyte-db-1-2-passes-jepsen-testing/) prove this correctness aspect under extreme failure conditions.
+This is because ZNbaseDB is a Consistent & Partition-tolerant (CP) database as opposed to Apache Cassandra which is an Available & Partition-tolerant (AP) databse.
+[Official Jepsen tests](https://blog.ZNbase.com/ZNbase-db-1-2-passes-jepsen-testing/) prove this correctness aspect under extreme failure conditions.
 2. [JSONB](../../develop/learn/data-types/) column type for modeling document data
 3. [Distributed transactions](../../develop/learn/acid-transactions/) for multi-row ACID transactions.